archerydwd/blog/README.md

   </ol>
 {% endif %}
 ```

-This code basically means if there are any reported errors, print them out.
-So where did these errors come from?
-Well if we look at the controller:
+The above code means if there are any reported errors, print them out.
+Where do these errors come from?
+Perhaps if we look at the controller:

 ```
 create('GET', []) -> ok;
 create('POST', []) -> Article = article:new(id, Req:post_param("article_title"), Req:post_param("article_text")),